OffSey/ATM-Robbery/atm-robbery/README.md

 Config = {}
 -- Framework
 Config.Framework = "ESX" -- ESX or Qb
-Config.AccountGainESX = "black_money" -- black_money/money/bank // For ESX
+Config.AccountGain = "black_money" -- black_money/money/bank // For ESX || Cash for QbCore
-Config.AccountGainQB = "cash" -- cash/bank // For QbCore

-Config.Fiveguard = true -- Use fiveguard ?
+Config.Fiveguard = false -- Use fiveguard ?
 For Ban
 Config.FiveguardName = "fiveguard" -- The name of your fiveguard file

 -- MiniGame